jhoerr/cloudmesh-manual/docs/_sources/manual/compute/key.rst.txt

        Group management of keys is an important concept in cloudmesh, allowing multiple users to be added to virtual machines while managing the keys associated with them.
 The keys must be uploaded to cloudmesh database with a name so they can be used in a group.
 The --dryrun option executes the command without uploading the information to the clouds.
-If no groupname is specified the groupname default is assumed.
-If no cloudnames are specified, all active clouds are assumed. active clouds can be set in the cloudmesh4.yaml file.
+If no group name is specified the group name default is assumed.
+If no cloudnamesh are specified, all active clouds are assumed. active clouds can be set in the cloudmesh4.yaml file.

         key group delete [GROUPNAMES] [NAMES] [--dryrun]
             deletes the named keys from the named groups.